oh-crop/back_end/README.md

 Note: Add a plant ID to the end.
 In the example above the plants ID is `2`

 __Plant Search__

+This endpoint requires a query parameter of `q` and will return any plants that even partially match the search term provided.
+This search is case insensitive.

 ```
 Request:
 https://oh-crop-be.herokuapp.com/api/v1/plants/search?q=tomato